 Receive I-20 or DS-2019

-After you submit your financial certification form, you will be mailed a Certificate of Eligibility.
+After your Immigration Documents e-form is approved, you will be mailed or emailed a Certificate of Eligibility.
 You need this document to apply for your visa.

 Pay the SEVIS fee